anna-m-b/virtual-pet/README.md

 `$ yourPetName.children`

-You should see an array containing the your pet's new baby!
+You should see an array containing your pet's new baby!
 Congratulations on your expanding family.

 ***
 ## Running the tests